Modules & Paths are the heart and soul of HTB Academy. They are the two primary categories of learning content on the platform.

 Pwnbox is fully equipped with the tools-of-the-trade and can be used to attack target systems or just to practice with Linux!
 It's automatically connected to our network, so there's no need to worry about connecting to a VPN when using it.

 Please note, free users are only able to spawn one Pwnbox instance per day.
 The Pwnbox instance has a lifetime of 120 minutes.
+Internet access is limited to our own targets, and GitHub.
 This limit can be lifted by making a purchase on Academy.

 To start your Pwnbox Workstation, scroll down to My Workstation underneath the Table of Contents and press Start Instance.